How to self-regulate in difficult times

 Take a moment to remember how you coped with this.
 Write a list of what helped and then try to adapt these strategies to your current circumstances.
 Remember there are support lines available to speak to someone when you feel you need extra support:

-Join our Youth Network to talk to other young people with autism and find peer to peer support.
+Join our Ambitious Youth Network to talk to other autistic young people and find peer to peer support.